 |pH 5.3 - 5.5, maintenance|

 |Blue Spruce, Red Cedar||pH 6.5|

 P-I and K-I

 These are index values representing the nutrient availability of phosphorus and potassium to plants.
-These values are interpreted to be low if the index is below 25; medium if it is 26 to 50; and high if it is 51 to 100.
+Generally, these index values are considered to be low if the index is below 25; medium if it is 26 to 50; and high if it is 51 to 100.
 Values above 100 are considered very high.
-Optimum values vary for individual crops, with index values in the range of 50 to 70 desired for Christmas trees.
+Optimum values vary for individual crops, with index values in the range of 50 to 70 desired for most Christmas tree species.

 Ca% and Mg%

 These values refer to the percent of the cation exchange capacity (CEC) that is occupied by calcium and magnesium.
 These nutrient values also correlate to a soil’s percent base saturation (BS-%).
 On fertile soils, calcium is usually the predominant cation.
 However, many non-cropland soils are severely deficient in calcium and magnesium.
 Large applications of lime may be needed initially, even for an acid-loving crop like Fraser fir.
 Where calcium is particularly low, additional applications of gypsum (calcium sulfate) may be needed to supplement calcium without raising the pH further.
 For mineral soils with a CEC of “8” or below, the target Ca% should be 50-55, and the target Mg% should be 10-15.
 In mineral-organic soils where the CEC is “10” or above, targets should be reduced to 45 Ca% and 10 Mg%.